jayaranah/pikaraoke/README.md

 6. FFmpeg environment variable setup is no longer required.
 FFmpeg is included in the zip file.
 Run Setup_FFmpeg.exe to install it.
 7. Auto-generated SRT added as "Up Next" song notice on the screen, effective for MP4 files.
 Display time: 30-40 seconds and 2:00-2:10 minutes.
 If no next song, "Please select a song" is displayed due to VLC holding the SRT file during playback.
 8. Other optimizations.
+Note: This update is compatible with Windows operating system only.

 This is the world's best open-source Python-based YouTube Karaoke system up to today (2022.4), forked from @vicwomg's repo (thanks) and thoroughly revamped and incorporated @tsurumeso's DNN-based (deep neural network) vocal splitter (thanks to https://github.com/tsurumeso/vocal-remover).
 PiKaraoke is a "KTV"-style Karaoke song search and queueing system.
 It connects to your TV either via an HDMI cable, or screen sharing, or using TV's web-browser (backend KTV player is screen-captured and streamed to HTTP), and shows a QR code for computers and smartphones to connect to a web interface.
 From there, multiple users can seamlessly search your local track library, queue up songs, add an endless selection of new Karaoke tracks from YouTube, and more.
 Works on Raspberry Pi, OSX, Windows, and Linux!